Acupuncture for Pain Relief at the MSK Ralph Lauren Center: Healing Without Drugs

 MSK Hematologist-Oncologist Rosa Nouvini, MD

-“Many of my patients are very interested in options that will make them feel better during treatment that isn’t just taking another pill,” says Rosa Nouvini, MD, a hematologist-oncologist who specializes in caring for people with breast and kidney cancer at the MSK Ralph Lauren Center and who refers her patients to Charles for treatment.
+“Many of my patients are very interested in options that will make them feel better during treatment that isn’t just taking another pill,” says Rosa Nouvini, MD, a hematologist-oncologist who specializes in caring for people with breast and lung cancer at the MSK Ralph Lauren Center and who refers her patients to Charles for treatment.
 “But many fear the cost of integrative medicine will be too much.”

 Currently, integrative medicine services at the Ralph Lauren Center are supported by philanthropy from the Lois H. Mann Charitable Foundation.
 “We want to make sure the program is sustainable,” Dr. Liou explains.
 “We are actively exploring new care delivery models and ways to increase coverage from insurance.”